Lee Jae-yong: Early life and education

-Jae-yong was born in Seoul, South Korea to Lee Kun-hee and Hong Ra-hee.
+Lee was born in Washington, D.C., United States to Lee Kun-hee and Hong Ra-hee.

 He attended Kyungbock High School.
-He received his Bachelor of Arts degree in East Asian history from Seoul National University, and his Master of Business Administration degree from Keio University.
-He attended Harvard Business School for about five years in pursuit of a Doctor of Business Administration degree, but did not graduate.
-He is the cousin of CJ Group chairman Lee Jay-hyun and Shinsegae Group CEO Chung Yong-jin.
+He received his Bachelor of Arts degree in East Asian history from Seoul National University, and his Master of Business Administration degree from Keio University, which is a rival University of his father and grandfather's alma mater Waseda University, Tokyo.
+He attended Harvard Business School and graduated with a Doctor of Business Administration degree.
 Lee is fluent in his native Korean, English, and Japanese.

+Career

+1991–present: Career at Samsung

+Lee started working for Samsung in 1991.
+He began serving as Vice President of Strategic Planning and then as "Chief Customer Officer", a management position created exclusively for Lee.
+His prospects for future company leadership dimmed when his father Kun-hee stepped down as Chairman due to tax evasion.

+In December 2009, however, his succession prospects were revived when Lee became the chief operating officer of Samsung Electronics.

+Since December 2012, he has been vice chairman of Samsung.
+He is one of the main shareholders of Samsung's financial services subsidiary, owning 11 percent of Samsung SDS.
+He has been described as having "been groomed to take over the family firm".